-- Enhanced Network - This includes all Marshall Health and Cabell Huntington Hospital providers and facilities.
-In the Enhanced Network there are no office visit copays for primary care office visits.
-There is a $20.00 co-pay for specialist office visits.
-The deductible for individual is $250 and $500 for family.
+- Enhanced Network- this includes all Marshall Health and Cabell Huntington Hospital providers and facilities.
+The deductible for individual is $300 and $600 for family.

-- Standard Network - This includes the national in-network providers and facilities.
+- Standard Network- This includes the national in-network providers and facilities.
 The deductible for individual is $750 and $1,500 for family.
 Enhanced Network and Standard Network deductibles cross apply.

-- Non-Network - This is the out of network providers and facilities for Highmark.
-The deductible for individual is $1,000 and $2,000 for family.
+- Non-Network- This is the out of network providers and facilities for Highmark.
+The deductible for individual is $1,500 and $3,000 for family.

 Section 125 Flexible Benefit Plan

-Employees may choose to have any health insurance premiums deducted from their pay designated as a “pre-tax” deduction.
-By choosing not to participate in the Section 125 you do not have your premiums deducted “pre-tax.”
+Employees may choose to have any health insurance premiums deducted from their pay designated as “pre-tax” deduction.
+By choosing not to participate in the Section 125 you do not have your premiums deducted “pre-tax”.

 Employees may choose to elect dental coverage through Delta Dental.
-Two dental plan options are available--a Basic Plan and an Enhanced Plan.
-The premium structure is dependent upon the plan and the type of coverage elected by the employee: employee only, employee and child(ren), employee and spouse, family, etc.
+There are two dental plan options - a Basic Plan and an Enhanced Plan.
+The premium structure is dependent upon the plan and what type of coverage they elect: employee only, employee and child(ren), employee and spouse, family, etc.

 - Holidays - There are 11 paid holidays annually.